Does PO Funding Make Sense for Your Business?

 - B2B (business-to-business) or B2G (business-to-government) customers

-- Physical goods that have been completed and are intended for sale.
+- The completed physical goods are intended for sale.

 - Based on the credit source, the minimum profit margin can range from 20% to 30 %